camilog/moca-ballot-selection/README.md

 * The voter first of all, makes her selection of the candidate that wants to vote for.
 * Then, the app ask for a confirmation for the selection the voter did.
 * Next, the app (in background) encrypts that previous selection using the public key of the authority.
-* Then, is necessary that the voter signs the encryption, using SignatureApp.
+* Then, is necessary that the voter signs the encryption, using VoterApp.
 * After signing, the app generates the ballot (plain text, encryption and randomness).
 * Automatically, the app prints the ballot, and then the process finishes, waiting for the next voter.